Used Bmw 3 Series Review and Buying Tips: An Extensive Guide

 - There are common problems with this generation, such as electrical, minor engine, fuel injection system problems.
 As with the previous generation, the turbocharger can be faulty and the components of the front and rear suspension can fail or wear down.
-Also the BMW has issued recalls relating to power steering system, airbags and brake servo.
-On the other hand, there are some other problems that have been reported by owners such as problems with the exterior door handle that stick in the open position, a defective exhaust particulate filters.
+Also, BMW has issued recalls relating to the power steering system, airbags, and brake servo.
+On the other hand, some other problems have been reported by owners such as problems with the exterior door handle that stick in the open position, a defective exhaust particulate filters.

 - It's highly recommended to be prepared to spend extra on maintenance and repairs.

 All E91s equipped with a six-speed manual gearbox as standard, but there is the automatic gearbox as an option.
 As you can expect, the big engines are more powerful and provide more performance.
-But, the smaller ones are more thrifty and give sufficient power for the daily driving.
-ES, an equipped SE or M Sport versions are recommended.
-Finally, keep in mind that This generation of the 3-Series Touring has been recalled three times.
+But, the smaller ones are more thrifty and give sufficient power for daily driving.
+ES and equipped SE or M Sport versions are recommended.
+Finally, keep in mind that This generation of 3 Series Touring has been recalled three times.

 The 6th Generation (F30) from 2012 onwards

-Unless the car of this generation has subjected to an accident or has suffered major repairs, only two year old car is considerably like a brand new one.
-However, the two year old cars of this model may cost you just over the half price of the brand new one.
+Unless the car of this generation has subjected to an accident or has suffered major repairs, only a two-year-old car is considerably like a brand new one.
+However, the two-year-old cars of this model may cost you just over the half price of the brand new one.
 Therefore, it's a tempting used car from a financial point of view.

 What to look out for:

-- 320d EfficientDynamics version is one of the recommended cars to choose as you can buy a two year old one with just over half price of the brand new one.
+- 320d EfficientDynamics version is one of the recommended cars to choose as you can buy a two-year-old one with just over half the price of the brand new one.
 Also, 320d EfficientDynamics is smooth when driving and it can return 68.9mpg on the combined cycle.
 One of the most nagging problems is that it's a little rattly when started from the cold position.

 - The automatic versions have an eight-speed gearbox, while the rear-wheel-drive versions generate maximum traction thanks to the equipped electronic driver aids.

-- Petrol-powered version is recommended for drivers who don't travel for long distances.
+- A petrol-powered version is recommended for drivers who don't travel for long distances.